usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 common personality traits such as poor judgment or a quick temper, where these are not symptoms of a mental or psychological disorder.

-{% details Does title III prohibit discrimination against individuals based on their sexual orientation? %}
+#### Does title III prohibit discrimination against individuals based on their sexual orientation?
 No. The phrase "physical or mental impairment" does not include homosexuality or bisexuality.
-{% enddetails %}

 ### III-2.3000 Drug addiction as an impairment.
 Drug addiction is an impairment